-Market risk is the risk that changes in market prices such as foreign exchange rates, interest rates and stock prices will affect the Company's performance or the value of its financial instrument holdings.
-The objective of market risk management is to maintain and control the Company's exposure to market risk within approved parameters while seeking to optimise returns.
+Market risk is the risk that changes in market prices such as foreign exchange rates, interest rates and stock prices will affect the Group's performance or the value of its financial instrument holdings.
+The objective of market risk management is to maintain and control the Group companies' exposure to market risk within approved parameters while seeking to optimise returns.